ckxng/cameronking.me-old/cypher.md

 ---
 layout: page
+title: Cypher System House Rules
 ---

-# Cypher System House Rules
 I particularly like the Cypher System by Monte Cook Games.
 However, there are a few things that I houserule to make the game more appealing to my players (most of which are either younger, or do not regularly play Cypher games).